Trikke76/Zabbix-Book/docs/configuration/zabbix-users.md

 ![User Role box](image/group-permissions.png)

-- User group : A field where we have to specify a unique name.
-This field in mandatory
-- Users : Here we add users to our group.
-Users need to exist before we can add them.
-Just press select or type the name.
-- Frontend Access : How users of the group will authenticate with Zabbix.
-  - System default : The global configure access method
-  - Internal : The most easiest way User and Password are configured in Zabbix ( Ignored if HTTP authentication is the global default.)
-  - LDAP: LDAP/AD authentication ( Ignored if HTTP authentication is the global default )
-  - Enabled : If checked the group is Enabled else it will be Disabled
-  - Debug : Activate debug mode for the users in this group [More info about debug](https://www.zabbix.com/documentation/7.0/en/manual/web_interface/debug_mode)

 Zabbix has a few different rights we can use on group level, as we have seen above.
 To make it easier for you I add them again: